Last update: 2 weeks ago

 - Rinse several times with water until the product is fully removed.

-Using chlorine bleach to clean the space between the tiles isn’t uncommon, however, this product is highly toxic and can even damage the grout when handled incorrectly.
+Using chlorine bleach to clean the space between the tiles isn’t uncommon.
+However, this product is highly toxic and can even damage the grout when mishandled.

-If you want to save yourself time from preparing grout cleaning solution, we would suggest that you use a commercial grout cleaner.
-They are a bit more expensive and sold in larger quantities, however, it is guaranteed you’ll restore your grout to white.
+If you want to save yourself time from preparing a grout cleaning solution, we suggest you use a commercial grout cleaner.
+They are a bit more expensive and sold in larger quantities.
+However, it is guaranteed you’ll restore your grout to white.

 Alkaline detergents for grout cleaning

-If the staining isn’t too severe then maybe you would want to try easy-to-find detergents that are alkaline.
-In short, this is any widely sold cleaning detergent that has a pH greater than 7 on the pH scale.
+If the staining isn’t too severe, you may want to try easy-to-find detergents that are alkaline.
+In short, this is any widely sold cleaning detergent that has a pH greater than seven on the pH scale.

-Given that every homeowner wants to clean grout as less as possible, there aren’t that many ways you can protect it from getting stained.
+Given that every homeowner wants to clean the grout as little as possible, there aren’t that many ways you can protect it from getting stained.

 The best way to seal grout is to use a latex penetrating grout sealer.
 They are pretty inexpensive as you can get them for around AUD$12.
-Most times with normal use in the bathroom you’ll want to re-seal the grout once a year.
-In the kitchen, you can go for as long as a year and a half to two years, depending on how often you cook and use the tiled area.
+Most times, with regular use in the bathroom, you’ll want to re-seal the grout once a year.
+You can go for as long as a year and a half to two years in the kitchen, depending on how often you cook and use the tiled area.

 Follow the instructions on the back of the product for best results.
-Many times you’ll have to put a bit of elbow grease in order to clean the grout first, and then seal it.
+You’ll often have to put a bit of elbow grease to clean the grout first and then seal it.

 Of course, practical habits will also help with keeping grout clean.
 What we suggest is to try and mop water from tiles every chance you get.
-It’s best to leave a window open, or a fan operating after showering in order to suck the moisture of the room.
+It’s best to leave a window open or keep a fan working after showering to suck the room’s moisture.
 If not done, you may soon find mould and mildew forming in your bathroom.